Steve Peregrin Took: Various projects (1973–1976)

 After splitting with Secunda, Took worked with a number of Hawkwind members, most notably Robert Calvert, Adrian Wagner, and Nik Turner.
 Took was scheduled to be the support act for Calvert's cancelled "Captain Lockheed and the Starfighters" tour.
 He and Bidwell formed at least two bands, the first with guitarist Eisuke Takahashi, the second with guitarist Hiroshi Kato and future Hawkwind bassist Adrian Shaw.
-The latter line-up recorded a session of four tracks in summer 1974, including Flophouse Blues (previously recorded twice in the 1972 Secunda sessions).
+The latter line-up recorded a session of four tracks in summer 1974, including "Flophouse Blues" (previously recorded twice in the 1972 Secunda sessions).

 For some time around 1975, Took lived in the Kent towns of Canterbury and Margate, where he took on local musician and promoter Les Best as his manager.
 While down there, Took formed a new band, Jolly Roger and the Crimson Gash, with Takahashi now on bass and two local musicians, Bryan East on drums and a guitarist called Phil.
 This band gigged locally and recorded at least four tracks, produced by Turner at his home studio in Westgate on Sea.

 Steve Took's Horns (1976–1978)

 By 1976, Took was back in London and using the band name Steve Took's Horns, so called after a horned pendant which he habitually wore.
-By mid 1977, this had solidified into a steady line-up featuring, in what would be the first of several bands together over many years, Trevor Thoms and Ermanno Ghisio-Erba, later better known to Inner City Unit (ICU) fans as Judge Trev and Dino Ferari.
+By mid 1977, this had solidified into a steady line-up featuring, in what would be the first of several bands together over many years, Trev Thoms and Ermanno Ghisio-Erba, later better known to Inner City Unit (ICU) fans as Judge Trev and Dino Ferari.

 This group, managed by Turner's friend since adolescence Tony Landau, recorded a session of three studio tracks – "It's Over", "Average Man" and "Woman I Need" – at Pathway Studios on 29 November 1977, before going on to perform a gig on 18 June 1978 at The Roundhouse, as part of "Nik Turner's Bohemian Love-In".
 Took felt the gig went badly, and decided to split up the band.
 The Pathway Studios session would be released on CD by Cherry Red in 2004, as Blow It!!!
-The All New Adventures of Steve Took's Horns, with the CD also featuring out-takes, remixes and fresh recordings of two other Took songs – "Ooh My Heart" and "Too Bad" – which the Horns had been rehearsing back in 1977–1978.
+The All New Adventures of Steve Took's Horns, with the CD also featuring out-takes, remixes and fresh recordings of two other Took songs – "Ooh My Heart" and "Too Bad" – which the Horns had also been rehearsing back in 1977–1978.